 I may have come into contact with someone who is a carrier of Covid-19

 Have you come into contact with anyone who might be ill right now?
 Were you in contact with this person for some time (more than 15 minutes) and up close (within a distance of 1.5 metres)?
 (For example: a housemate, a colleague sitting next to you in the office, a friend from school).
-This is known as higher-risk of being infected.
+This is known as higher-risk.
 What are you requested to do in this case?

 What about my data?